Mr-the-beginner/NewFox/README.md

 >[!TIP]
 > - From here you can also watch a short demo on the ![main features](./README-Resources/MainFeatures.md)
 >
-> - to get the old look back , at about:config turn "browser.newtabpage.activity-stream.nova.enabled" to false
+> - Use this with atleast FireFox 151.0.0 to get the full features
+>
+> - Use vertical tab

 ##